habib61/habib61.github.io/_pages/about.md

 {: refdef}

 I am a senior postdoctoral research scientist at the University of Oxford.
-I am based in the [Big Data Institute](https://www.bdi.ox.ac.uk) and am a member of the [Computational Statistics and Machine Learning](http://csml.stats.ox.ac.uk) group in the Department of Statistics.
+I am based in the [Big Data Institute](https://www.bdi.ox.ac.uk) with Gil McVean and am a member of the [Computational Statistics and Machine Learning](http://csml.stats.ox.ac.uk) group in the Department of Statistics.
 I received my PhD from the University of British Columbia under the supervision of [Sohrab Shah](http://shahlab.ca).

 # Research